Pbhacks/CulturalXchange/SECURITY.md

 ## Reporting a Vulnerability 🔒

-At [Your Company Name], we take security issues seriously.
+At Revolutionary Commision of People, we take security issues seriously.
 We appreciate your efforts to responsibly disclose your findings and will make every effort to acknowledge your contributions.

 To report a security vulnerability, please email us at [pb.ceomail@gmail.com](mailto:pb.ceomail@gmail.com) with the details of your discovery.
 We encourage you to include the following information in your report: